 Hepatitis A prevention can happen with vaccines and also be effectively practicing quality standards of sanitation.
 Make sure that your house and place of work is clean and hygienic in order to avoid a hepatitis A infection.

-Hepatitis A virus (HAV) is transmitted from one person to other by faecal-oral transmission.
-HAV is found in the stools (faeces) of people with hepatitis A and it spreads through food or water contaminated with the faeces of an affected person.
-Poor sanitation is the commonest cause of the spread or outbreak of HAV infection.
-Maintenance of good personal hygiene and washing hands regularly help can help prevent the infection and transmission of HAV to others.
+Hepatitis A virus (HAV) is transmitted from one person to another by faecal-oral transmission.
+HAV is found in the stools (faeces) of people with hepatitis A, and it spreads through food or water contaminated with the faeces of an affected person.
+Poor sanitation is the most frequent cause of the spread or outbreak of HAV infection.
+Maintenance of good personal hygiene and washing hands regularly can help prevent the disease and transmission of HAV to others.

 Measures to prevent HAV infection

 Vaccine: Vaccine to prevent infection with HAV is available.